 2. Uninsured/Underinsured Drivers and Hit-and-Run Baton Rouge Motorcycle Accidents

 Many motorcyclists in Baton Rouge mistakenly believe that if the driver at fault for their accident is uninsured or underinsured, or fled the scene of the accident, they will not be able to obtain any compensation.
-While this may be true in some cases, it is not the rule, and victims should always discuss their case with a motorcycle accident attorney.
+While this may be true in some cases, it is not the rule.
+Victims should always discuss their case with a motorcycle wreck attorney.

 Some insurers in Louisiana include uninsured/underinsured motorist coverage in their clients’ policies if the latter do not request otherwise.
 Thus, the motorcyclist could be insured and not even know it.

 If the party at fault is underinsured, the victim can still obtain compensation within the limits of the available coverage, and maybe claim the difference from their own insurer.
-An experienced motorcycle crash lawyer will not hesitate to investigate the financial situation of the party at fault and, if feasible, sue them for damages in civil court.
+An experienced motorcycle crash lawyer will not hesitate to investigate the financial situation of the party at fault.
+If feasible, your lawyer may sue them for damages in civil court.

-Knowledgeable and dedicated Baton Rouge motorcycle accident lawyers like Bart Bernard have solutions even for hit-and-run cases.
+Knowledgeable and dedicated Baton Rouge motorcycle crash attorneys at A.L.L.
+Law Firm even have solutions for hit-and-run cases.
 Sometimes, they conduct their own investigation and manage to identify the driver who fled the scene.
 Other times, they manage to obtain compensation from their client’s insurer.

-The bottom line is those motorcycle accident victims should not give up hope without consulting a motorcycle accident lawyer.
-In fact, they should consult one as soon as possible after their accident, as they risk losing their right to compensation if they wait for too long.
+The bottom line is those motorcycle accident victims should not give up hope without consulting a Baton Rouge motorcycle accident lawyer.
+In fact, they should consult one as soon as possible after their accident.
+They risk losing their right to compensation if they wait for too long.

 The only exceptions to the rule are cases involving minors or those involving permanent disabilities under the Louisiana Products Liability Act.
 It is important to note that preparing and filing a compensation claim or a civil lawsuit takes time as well.
-The sooner a motorcycle accident lawyer begins to work on a case the more they can do for their client.
+The quicker a Baton Rouge motorcycle accident lawyer begins to work on a case the more they can do for their client.

-Hire Bart Bernard as Your Motorcycle Accident Lawyer Now!
+Hire A.L.L.
+Law Firm as Your Motorcycle Accident Lawyer Now!

-If you were the victim of a motorcycle accident, you surely want to know whether or not you can obtain compensation for your losses, what value that compensation can reach, and what it takes to obtain it.
-Bart Bernard can and will answer all your questions.
+If you were the victim of a motorcycle wreck, you surely want to know whether or not you can obtain compensation for your losses.
+You probably have questions about what value that compensation can reach, and what it takes to obtain it.
+A.L.L.
+Law Firm can and will answer all your questions.
+We offer victims a private, 100% risk-free case evaluation with one of our skilled lawyers.

-If you decide to trust him with your case, he will take over all the procedures and will not rest until he obtains the compensation you deserve.
-The best part is that you only pay for his services from the compensation he obtains for you, when he obtains it, so you have nothing to lose.
+If you decide to trust us with your case, we will take over all the procedures and paperwork.
+We will not rest until we obtain the compensation you deserve.
+Recovering from a motorcycle injury is a long, painful, and often expensive experience.
+Let us do everything we can to make the recovery easier.
+The best part is that you only pay for our services from the compensation we obtain for you, when we obtain it.
+You have nothing to lose.

-With Bart Bernard on your side, you will have a reputed and knowledgeable Baton Rouge motorcycle accident attorney defending your interests and fighting for your rights.
-Call us today or use the online form and schedule the FREE case evaluation!
+With A.L.L.
+Law Firm on your side, you will have a reputable and knowledgeable Baton Rouge motorcycle accident attorney defending your interests and fighting for your rights.
+Contact Us today and schedule your FREE case evaluation!